 (°C) Avg.
 High Temp

+Holidays in Bulgaria aren't complete without a tast of the cuisine.
 Bulgarian cuisine mixes Slavic, Greek and Turkish traditional foods.
 Yet, the country also has more modern influences helping to give Bulgaria its own distinct tastes.

 When the Bulgarian beaches get too warm, you should cool down with a tarator soup.
-The yoghurt and cucumber recipe is a way to chill before heading back into the surf.
+The yoghurt and cucumber recipe is a great way to chill before heading back into the surf.
 If you are looking for a meaty dinner the meshana skara mix grill is a fulfilling combination of flavours.

 Bulgarians love their cheeses and will eat slices of gorgeous white cheese during meals.
 To drink, try the boza, a traditional fermented malt drink made from maize and wheat.

+Holidays to Bulgaria in 2018 have never been cheaper!
+Due to the low cost of flights and hotels, Bulgaria holidays are pretty suitable for a family getaway.
+There are plenty of family-friendly destinations spread out across the Bourgas region.
 The old town of Nessebar offers families a wealth of history on a Bulgarian holiday.
 Of course, there is the fantastic beach, but the town is more than 3,000 years old and its ancient buildings have helped it achieve UNESCO World Heritage Site certification.
 Roman baths, historical churches and much more are available for an educational family trip.

-Action and Adventure
+Action & Adventure

 The Rila Mountains offer great trekking and a chance to see the seven Rila Lakes.
 Beautiful to view, the lakes are easy to access when hiking, so pack those trekking boots for a day in the mountains.
 Bulgaria is a very mountainous country and there are over 40 mountains in Bulgaria to take some stunning photos of and climb or hike over.

 Visitors to Nessebar will find Sunny Beach not far away.
 The shoreline provides guests with wide open sands that welcome visitors from all over the world.
 The beach gets rather busy, and when it does, the local bars and restaurants offer a retreat from the crowds.
-Nessebar combines history and beach life well; and is a great destination during a Bulgarian break.
+Nessebar combines history and beach life well and is a great destination during a Bulgarian break.

-Nessebar is a must see town when going to Bulgaria as a couple.
+Nessebar is a must-see town when going to Bulgaria as a couple.
 The cobbled streets of the old town, the quaint atmosphere at dusk and the little cafés and bars ooze romance.
 Enjoy an evening out at one of the fine restaurants in the old town followed by a morning at the beach for a truly romantic holiday.